-The Windfall Planner Worksheet is part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+The Windfall Planner Worksheet is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 It’s a pretty sweet day when a nice tidy sum of cash falls into your wallet.
 Perhaps you’ve earned a bonus, received an inheritance, won the lottery, or found another source of financial fortune.
 Whee!
 Free money!
 Now what?

 How ever you’ve landed your loot, it’s always a wise idea to have a plan in place before blowing through your new-found dough.
 There’s nothing worse then landing a windfall, spending it on crap, and waking up in the morning filled with regret and still in debt.
 And it’s not hard to do.
 The Consumerist reports that “1 in 3 lottery winners are in serious financial trouble or even bankrupt within 5 years” of turning in their winning ticket.

 If lottery winners can blow though billions every year and have nothing to show for it, then even our humble bonuses and tax refund windfalls are at risk.
 Sorry, I don’t mean to give you a case of the sads since a financial windfall is supposed to be fun.
 I’m mean like that. 😉

 So, before flushing your hard-earned bonus down the la toilette (that’s French for crapper), how about getting smart about the elusive cash windfall by making a plan, man.

 Not everyone wins the cash prize or earns a bonus every year.
 But depending on the luck of the draw, you may just find a use for this worksheet in your budget this year.

 - Check if the promised windfall has been paid to you and is in your bank account before making any purchases or payments.

 - Refer to your Net Worth Spreadsheet.
 How much to you own?
 How much do you owe?
 Where’s your debt?

 - Review your money goals using the Financial Goals Worksheet.